Photo Gallery is an advanced gallery plugin for WordPress that helps you create beautiful responsive galleries.

 In the album options page you can define how albums are displayed.
 For example, you can adjust the number of albums displayed per column and number of albums per page.
 You can also set album thumbnail dimensions.
 Similar options are available for slideshows, thumbnails and carousels.

-Hopefully we will see other plugin developers follow Web Dorado’s lead on this issue.
+Hopefully we will see other plugin developers follow 10 Web’s lead on this issue.

 I found Photo Gallery simple to use.
 The basic premise of the plugin is that you configure default upload and display settings and then you can start uploading images to your gallery.
 Simple, but effective.